-Our enemies are high-risk situations.
+High-risk situations are the enemy of sobriety.
 They are all around us and can pop up at any time.

 When trying to avoid high-risk situations that can lead to relapse, we must always keep one thing present in our mind: our enemy.

-Most 12-Step programs based on AA remind us that we deal with addiction –“cunning, baffling, powerful!”
-Having an awareness of who our enemies might be and where they might come from are essential to making progress along the road of recovery.
+Most 12-Step programs based on Alcoholics Anonymous (AA) remind us that we deal with addiction –“cunning, baffling, powerful!”
+Having an awareness of who our enemies might be and where they might come from is essential to making progress along the road of recovery.

 These three steps will inevitably strengthen you in your resolve to maintain sobriety with the help of your Higher Power.

-Experts at the University of Wisconsin point out that feelings “provide essential information about our reactions to situations.
+Feelings provide essential information about our reactions to situations.
 They are often our best clue to the meaning of our current experience—they are less ‘processed’ and more ‘raw’ than our thoughts.
-They can provide accurate feedback on our current ‘inside’ state.”
+They can provide accurate feedback on our current ‘inside’ state.

 What does that mean?
 It means that one of the easiest ways to avoid high-risk situations is to know our current “inside” state.
 Knowing how we feel—glad, sad, angry or scared—can mean the difference between avoiding high-risk situations or driving ourselves right into them.